toidiu/toidiu.github.io/content/blog/2024_5_30_exploring_asn1_cryptography.md

 > The advantage of writing ASN.1 definitions instead of Go or C definitions is that they are
 > language-independent.

-While it is possible to represent a data structure within the language itself, the ASN.1 representation is language agnostic and can be used across multiple languages.
-Kinda similar to how Java is write once run anywhere.
+While it is possible to represent a data structure in the language your application is written in (eg. Rust), the ASN.1 representation is language agnostic and can be used across multiple languages (ASN.1 parser implementations are available for multiple languages).
+I like to use the analogy of Java, which allows you to "write code once, run anywhere".
+ANS.1 allows your to "define object and serialize in one application, deserialize and reconstruct in any other application".

 ```
 // C representation